-City of Hope is one of only 47 comprehensive cancer centers, the highest designation bestowed by the National Cancer Institute for excellence in cancer treatment, research, prevention and education.
+City of Hope is one of only 48 comprehensive cancer centers in the nation, the highest designation possible from the National Cancer Institute.

-City of Hope is a founding member of the National Comprehensive Cancer Network (NCCN), meaning our research and treatment protocols advance care throughout the nation.
+City of Hope is a founding member of the National Comprehensive Cancer Network, meaning our research and treatment protocols advance care throughout the nation.

 City of Hope is part of ORIEN (Oncology Research Information Exchange Network), the world's largest cancer research collaboration devoted to precision medicine.